AlexandriaMG/My-Vegan-Meal-Prep-System/README.md

 Soy_Free: recipe does not include soy, 0-no and 1-yes
 No_Added_Sugar: recipe does not any added sugar, 0-no and 1-yes
 Refined_Sugar_Free: recipe does not include refined sugars like can sugar, 0-no and 1-yes
 Raw: recipe does not need to be cooked on the stove or baked, 0-no and 1-yes
+Last_Made: the last time I made the recipe (MM-DD-YYYY)

 ### Exploratory Data Analysis